Dreamed 1997/5/8 by Chris Wayan

 I said "Just let them!
 Look at each one, say 'OK, I think this and feel this.
 Now what?'
-That IS meditation."
+That's what meditation IS, Dawn!"

 The dream agrees--for me at least, staying honest, no matter how inappropriate my feelings are, is the strength that'll pull me through.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books